Vintage Wine Estates Announces Timing of Conference Call and Webcast for Fiscal 2023 Second Quarter, Third Quarter, and Year-to-Date Results

-/EIN News/ -- INCLINE VILLAGE, Nev., April 24, 2023 (GLOBE NEWSWIRE) -- Vintage Wine Estates, Inc. (Nasdaq: VWE and VWEWW) (“VWE” or the “Company”), one of the top wine producers in the U.S. with an industry leading direct-to-customer platform, announced today that it will release its second and third quarter, as well as year-to-date fiscal year 2023 financial results after market close on Wednesday, May 10, 2023.
+INCLINE VILLAGE, Nev., April 24, 2023 (GLOBE NEWSWIRE) -- Vintage Wine Estates, Inc. VWE ("VWE" or the "Company"), one of the top wine producers in the U.S. with an industry leading direct-to-customer platform, announced today that it will release its second and third quarter, as well as year-to-date fiscal year 2023 financial results after market close on Wednesday, May 10, 2023.
 The Company will also file its restated first quarter fiscal 2023 results at that time.

 Kris Johnston, Chief Financial Officer, commented, "While we had planned on releasing our second quarter results by the end of this month, there were a couple gating factors that resulted in our decision to consolidate our reporting with our third quarter results.
 Finalization of the impairment charges as well as year-end adjustments related to our captive insurance company caused us to have to re-address fiscal second quarter financials.
 Importantly, we are making strong progress with our efforts to improve the financial discipline throughout the organization, take out costs, simplify operations and focus resources on our key brands."